uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 When I began working on QRServ, I expected challenges.
 That's exactly what I got.
 But it was also far more than I bargained for.
 The sort that causes way too much friction that really puts a hold on things from every corner.
 Occasional issues to iron out that weren't issues before.
 Or I happen to use something I haven't used before (in a certain way) only to find out it doesn't work correctly.

-Truth is, it was never intended for it take a lot of time to put together.
+It was never intended for it take a lot of time to put together.
 But it did.
 It took an unnecessarily long time to get it where it is today, let alone before the first stable release.
 Hours add up fast.

 #### Bugs will always be a thing

 Bugs will happen in programming languages, frameworks, and libraries.
+Anything involving human input being made into logic.
 But I would hope that low-hanging issues, especially in basic functionality, does not stay in limbo for years as if it's something on Bugzilla (Mozilla bug tracker).
 Especially if it's to be used in production.
 This is unlike anything I've seen before, and I've seen bad.
 It's to the point where it does not feel it should be used for anything 'serious'.

 #### The strain

 Software development can be enjoyable.
 But like anything, if you keep hitting brick walls with no satisfying (enough) resolutions or having to severely compromise the idea you're trying to make into a reality, it can get very taxing.
-That you're fighting against rather than working with that framework.
+That you're fighting against rather than working with it.

 Like how stepping back for a bit can help bring ideas of how to approach an issue, it also helps if you're getting exhausted by something out-right not playing ball.
 To re-evaluate the approach and try to regain the motivation.
 Or do something else entirely until you feel you're ready to take a fresh look at it once more.